 The organization of the ballot security was not all that great.

-Now I think that the Trump organization has their their act a little bit better together this time because Robert and I have both been shocked to read these stories about how well organized they are in Iowa.
+Now, I think that the Trump organization has their act a little bit better together this time because Robert and I have both been shocked to read these stories about how well organized they are in Iowa.

 I didn't know they were capable of this kind of organization, but apparently they're doing it.

-So Trump, if Trump's a nominee, perhaps they learn from 2020.
+So if Trump's a nominee, perhaps they learn from 2020.

-They really have a big push to get these votes out and to and to go find the votes.
+But the Republican Party as a whole, I haven't seen any evidence yet that they really have a big push to get these votes out and to go find the votes.

 You have to go find voters.

-They don't just uh sit on a you know the side of a street.
+They don't just sit on the side of a street.

 They have to be found.